AlanKostrick/react-weather-app-prototype/README.md

 ## What are we building?

-This demo will create a basic weather app to randomly assign a weather pattern for the day, :sunny: :cloud: :umbrella: etc. to a particular city that exists in our mocked up database
+This demo will create a basic weather app to randomly assign a weather pattern for the day, **:sunny:** :sun_behind_small_cloud: :cloud: :umbrella: etc. to a particular city that exists in our mocked up database

 ### Dependencies installed in this project